 Conclusion:

-In this blog, we've outlined the straightforward steps to clear either the full or partial memory from Outlook.
-Following this comprehensive discussion, we've also provided guidance on recovering accidentally deleted emails and items using the Kernel for Outlook PST tool.
+In this blog, we have discussed how one can clear full or partial memory from the Outlook by following a few easy steps.
+After this detailed discussion, we have also mentioned how to recover accidentally deleted emails and items with the help of Kernel for Outlook PST tool.